-Independent spenders are required to accurately report their activities.
-See NYC Charter § 1052(a)(15)(b); Board Rule 14-02.
+Independent spenders are required to accurately report complete information about expenditures, contributions, leaders, contributors, funders, and vendors.
+See NYC Charter § 1052 (a)(15)(b); Board Rule 14-02.

 Transaction Type Penalty Expenditures or Contributions The greater of \$100 or 10% of the difference between the actual amount and what was reported.
 Funding of Major Contributors 2.5% of the difference between the actual amount and what was reported.